panacloud-modern-global-apps/jamstack-serverless/README.md

 # Learn JAMstack Serverless in Baby Steps

-Here we will learn to develop blazingly fast and scalable modern websites and apps using JAMstack and Serverless technologies.
+Here we will learn to develop blazingly fast and scalable modern websites and apps using JAMstack, GraphQL and Serverless technologies.

-In this repo we will learn how to develop JAMstack PWA's using Gatsby.js, Contentful, Netlify, FaunaDB, Hasura, Firebase, and GitHub Actions.
-If you don't have web programming background or don't know React we suggest you start from this [web development bootcamp](https://panacloud.github.io/bootcamp-2020/).
+In this repo we will learn how to develop JAMstack Serverless Websites and Apps using React, Gatsby.js, Contentful, Serverless Functions, Netlify, FaunaDB, Hasura, Firebase, and GitHub Actions.

+If you don't have web programming background or don't know React we suggest you start from this [app development foundation bootcamp](https://panacloud.github.io/bootcamp-2020/).

-Before starting the steps we suggest reading the following articles:
+Before starting the steps we suggest reading the following articles which cover the concepts, technologies, and architecture of modern fullstack websites and apps:

 Modern Applications